ojasvanema/guiding-diffusion-models-sparse-reconstruction/README.md

 <img src="./figures/masked_diffusion_sketch.png" />

 The repository currently contains the network and training codes for the 2D scenario (3D scenario coming soon).
+Moreover, we created the notebook `examples.ipynb` containing a walkthrough of how to generate samples from the pretrained diffusion model, and how to use the masked diffussion method to reconstruct flow fields from sparse measurements.

 ## Model